R2Northstar/NorthstarDocs/docs/Modding/reference/northstar/serversiderui.md

 # Serverside RUI {#serverside-rui-doc}

 Server-side Rui provides a set of functions enabling servers to display complex hud elements on clients without requiring a client-side mod.
-These functions were introduced in Northstar `1.10.0`.
+These functions were introduced in Northstar ``1.10.0``.

-It should be noted that there's no guarantee the client will see the hud elements.
+It should be noted that there’s no guarantee the client will see the hud elements.

 ## Polls

-Creates a poll on `player`.
+Creates a poll on ``player``.

 <figure class="screenshotalign-center">
 <img src="/_static/serversiderui/vote.png" class="screenshot"